soumyadipcsis/SamaTulyata4PLC/README.md

 # Experimentation
  For our experiemntation, we translate TCL code to Petri net and SFC to Petri net model.
  Our Equivalece checker is Petri net based equivalence checker. *SamaTulyata4PLC* is integrated with the *CBM* tool.
-So the verification time includes the *CBM (Control Builder Machine)* initial set up time.
+So the verification time includes the *Control Builder Machine (CBM)* initial set up time.
  For each benchmark, the initial setup of the tool is performed.
 Overall verification time including *CBM* initialization time which takes 10-20 sec for large benchmarks.
 On the other hand, for small benchmarks its carried out within a second.
 One can do experiment with the tool in isolation.